 Already planning your holiday for this year?
 Want to spend some relaxing time at the beach, but feel like no matter where you look, travelling alone always seems so much more expensive?
 You’re right, and the reason is pretty simple: Most hotels charge additional fees and supplements if you’re spending your holiday in a single room.
 So, a holiday by yourself can be an expensive journey costing double the price you’d normally pay when travelling in a group.

 But don’t give up!
 There are many other options for you if you are interested in travelling alone.
 And I know solo travel isn’t necessarily about getting to know other people – or even meeting the man/woman of your dreams.
 But still, a holiday on your own will do you good.
 It’s still the perfect way to forget all about the stress and worries you might have at home.
+And, as cliché as it does sound, you end up learning so much about yourself that you won’t discover from a holiday with bae or your mates.
 If you’re worrying about how to travel alone and stay safe, fret not.
 Today I want to share some useful tips and tricks with you about how to enjoy a relaxing and cheap solo holiday, so you can travel alone and love it!

 More often than not, cruise liners, hotels and tour operators will base their rates on double occupancy.
 So, for solo travel you would often need to pay what’s known as a “single supplement”.
 You would often need to pay the price of the full room or tour just for yourself, thereby making it much more expensive than travelling in a group.
 Not only do you need to pay extra for your room, but the cost of taxis, travel tickets or car rental can add up too for lone traveller holidays.
 Luckily, there are lots of ways to make travelling alone a little more affordable.

 Benefits to travelling alone